nabhan02/Database-Workstop/README.md

     ~~~
     > py -m venv venv
     ~~~
-2. Then, activate your virtual environment
+2. Then, activate your virtual environment:

     For macOS/Linux:
     ~~~